ZG089/Re-Malwack/README.md

 ```

 > [!TIP]
-> - You can update hosts file by going into magisk, and press the action button on the module.
+> - You can update hosts file by going into magisk, and press the action button on the module, besides updating it un Termux

 > [!WARNING]
 > Do not use this module with any other ad blocker module, such as AdAway and Magisk's built-in systemless hosts module.